 Opiates, usually called narcotics, include opium, morphine, and heroin.
-Opiates produce analgesia, or pain reduction; euphoria, which is sometimes described as a pleasurable state somewhere between wake and sleep; and constipation.
+Opiates produce analgesia, or pain reduction; euphoria, which is sometimes described as a pleasurable state somewhere between awake and asleep; and constipation.
 Regular use of opiates can lead to physical addiction.
 An overdose of opiates results in a loss of control of breathing-the user then dies from respiratory failure.